Riesz representation and optimal stopping with two case studies: Optimal investment problem

 By a careful inspection of the previous proofs, it turns out that the results of the previous subsections can be generalized to an underlying jump process.
 To be more precise, we consider the optimal stopping problem \eqref{eq:value} for an underlying geometric L\'evy process {

 where $(Y_t^{(i)})_{t\geq 0},\, i=1,\dots, d,$ are spectrally negative L\'evy processes, that is their L\'evy measures are concentrated on $\R_-$.
 Note that since the co-ordinates of $X$ may have negative jumps,} overshoot may occur for the optimal stopping time in \eqref{eq:value}.

-For technical reasons, we also assume that
+For our approach to work, we need to assume that $0$ is regular for $(-\infty,0)^d$ for the underlying $d$-dimensional L\'evy process $Y$, i.e.

-where $\tau_\epsilon$ is given as in the proof of Lemma \ref{lem:smooth_fit}.
-This assumption guarantees that the value function is $C^1$ across the boundary, which is highly related to the regularity of the stopping set $S$, see the discussion in \cite{AK,CI} for the one-dimensional case.
+This assumption guarantees that the value function is $C^1$ across the boundary, which is highly related to the regularity of the stopping set $S$, see below and the discussion in \cite{AK,CI} for the one-dimensional case.
 Then, we obtain the following generalization of Theorem \ref{fund_prop} and Theorem \ref{thm:uniqueness}:

 \begin{thm} Under the assumptions made above, it holds that for all ${\bf x}\in \R_+^d$

 where Furthermore, for any nonempty, south-west connected, convex set $\ov S\subseteq \{{\bf x}\in\R_+^d:\sum_{i=1}^dx_i<K\}$ such that